skhan139/meet/README.md

 The Meet app is a progressive web application featuring a serverless backend, allowing offline access to upcoming events in selected cities.
 Its responsive design guarantees a consistent display on various devices, enhancing the user experience.
 Built with Test-Driven Development, it emphasizes code quality and comprehensive test coverage for optimal functionality.

+This app will use serverless functions

+Serverless functions are employed in the Meet app to handle backend operations without the need for managing server infrastructure.
+For example, when users request information about upcoming events or filter events by city, serverless functions process these requests by retrieving and returning data from the database.
+This serverless architecture ensures scalability, cost-effectiveness, and efficient resource use, providing seamless access to event information regardless of the user's location or network connectivity.

 User Stories

 As a user, I want to filter events by city so that I can view a list of events occurring in that city.